-Before You Build Rules
+Before Establishing Rules

-Creating Better Rules
+Creating Effective and Optimized Rules

-Build your own rules: Customer groups may differ in financial companies.
+- Build your own rules: Customer groups may differ in financial companies.
 The same rules cannot be applied to customers in different segments.
 For this reason, companies may need to create their own rules.
 Compliance departments in companies divide customers according to some segments.
 As a result of these segments, customers are grouped.
 It is crucial to create rule sets for grouped customers.
 For example, a student's account statement is not the same as a businessman's.
 The same rule sets cannot be set for these two customers.

-Use Sandbox: Sandbox allows organizations to create new rules in the system or to change existing rules.
+- Use Sandbox: Sandbox allows organizations to create new rules in the system or to change existing rules.
 Within the Sandbox, compliance officers can test the new rules.
-Also, if they want to make changes to an old rule, they should test it on Sandbox.
+If they want to make changes to an old rule, they should test it on Sandbox.
 This environment is the environment for monitoring the scenario of the rules.
 You can try the rules in the Sandbox and check if it works the way you want.

-Update the rules: Compliance departments must keep the rules up to date.
+- Update the rules: Compliance departments must keep the rules up to date.
 The rules may need to be updated as there is a constant flow of new customers in financial institutions.
 Compliance officers need to check if the rules are working and add new ones where necessary.
 These new additions must first be tested in the Sandbox.
 The entire compliance department should be aware of the newly added rules.

-Use Machine Learning and AI: Building rules are very effective in controlling financial crime.
+- Use Machine Learning and AI: Building rules are very effective in controlling financial crime.
 But criminals will seek new ways to launder money without breaking the rules.
 Artificial intelligence should be used to prevent this.
 With machine learning, you can identify out-of-the-norm anomalies and behavior patterns.

 Sample AML Compliance Rules